XiandaGuo/GREW-Benchmark/README.md

 Part of the code is adopted from previous works: [GaitSet](https://github.com/AbnerHqC/GaitSet), We thank the original authors for their awesome repos.

 ## License
-The GREW dataset is freely available for free non-commercial use, and may be redistributed under these conditions.
+The GREW dataset is freely available for free non-commercial use and may be redistributed under these conditions.
 For commercial queries, contact [Zheng Zhu](zhengzhu@ieee.org).